We’ve heard it all

 - A Classic 7 Flow Frame, which fills a 10 frame Langstroth box is $447.
-By comparison, a 10-pack of SuperFrames (plastic foundation, coated with beeswax) retails for $33.00.
+By comparison, a pack of 10 plastic frames coated with beeswax will be around $30.

 - A Flow Hive Classic Cedar hive (including Flow Frames) is $699.
-By comparison, a 10 Frame Deep Cedar Langstroth kit retails for $329 (again, SuperFrames would need to be added for a fair comparison).
-An entry-level pine hive, with SuperFrames, would be around $150.
+By comparison, a 10 frame cedar Langstroth kit would retail for around $300.
+An entry-level pine Langstroth kits would generally be around #125 or so..